nobel002/NeuraNet.cs/README.md

 ```
 ## TODO
+- [ ] Considere wheter to use `System.Double` or `System.Decimal`...
+This might impact speed and also might affect precision.
+(As in the decimal system might have a theoretical better precision as the numbers can become more acurate.)
+- [ ] so make the used variable a `<T>` variable and pass it as an argument so I can compile three versions: a `float`, `double` and `decimal` one.
 - [ ] make a published version.
 - [ ] Fix the `.gitignore` file
 - [ ] Check how we can save the nets to dll's or somthing